uros139/companies-registry/README.md

 # Companies Registry

+This project is built with .NET 9 and Angular 17.
+While it includes a frontend, the main focus is on the backend.

-This application showcases the use of Domain-Driven Design (DDD) and Clean Architecture principles in a practical .NET project.
-It is organized into clearly separated layers to ensure maintainability, scalability, and testability.
+It follows clean code principles using Domain-Driven Design (DDD) and Clean Architecture to promote maintainability and scalability.

 ## To run the app

 ### Prerequisites
 - Docker and Docker Compose
-- .NET [version] SDK (for running tests locally)
+- .NET 9 SDK (for running tests locally)

 ### Running the Application